ultimate271/notes/gibson/neuromancer01.md

 stood up.
 The steel cobra was still in his hand, and it took him a few seconds to remember what it was.
 He limped away down the alley, nursing his left ankle.

+## Case and Wage square up
-## Case returns to the coffin where he tries to short a deal to no avail
+### Case returns to the coffin where he tries to short a deal to no avail
 SHIN’S PISTOL WAS a fifty-year-old Vietnamese imitation of a South American copy of a Walther PPK, double-action on the first shot, with a very rough pull.
 It was chambered for .22 long rifle, and Case would’ve preferred lead azide